gravitational/teleport/rfd/0xxx-tls-routing-behind-lb.md

 export KUBECONFIG=<path to kubeconfig>
 ```

+`tsh proxy kube` should support all flags supported by `tsh kube login` like cluster names, `--as` etc. and can be run
+independently WITHOUT running `tsh kube login` first.
+If `tsh kube login` has been run perviously, `tsh proxy kube`
+should inherit the flags from the login if they are not specfied during `tsh proxy kube`.

-A `--exec` flag will be provided to execute a command backed by the local proxy:
+A `--exec` flag will be provided to `tsh proxy kube` to execute a command backed by the local proxy:
 ```
-$ tsh proxy kube --exec helm install my-chart
+$ tsh proxy kube --exec -- helm install my-chart
 ```
+This avoids needing two terminal sessions to run a Kubernetes application.

 In addition, we can provide tips to users to improve their UX by utilizing `alias`:
 ```
 alias kubectl=`tsh kubectl`
-alias helm=`tsh proxy kube --exec helm`
+alias helm=`tsh proxy kube --exec -- helm`
 ```

 or [`tsh` aliases](https://github.com/gravitational/teleport/blob/master/rfd/0061-tsh-aliases.md):